Tenet Healthcare: 2000–2013

 In 2008, Tenet launched Conifer Health Solutions, a healthcare services company.
 As of 2018, Conifer served approximately 800 clients in the United States and processed $30 billion in net revenue annually.
 In early 2009, the price of Tenet stock briefly dipped below $4 per share after cresting above $200 per share in 2002.
 By the end of 2009, the company rebounded to become the S&P 500's number 2 performer, with an operating revenue and net profit of $9 billion and $181 million, respectively.
-On July 24, 2019, Tenet announced it intended to "spin-off" Conifer Health Solutions into an independent publicly traded company.
+On July 24, 2019, Tenet announced it intended to spin off Conifer Health Solutions into an independent publicly traded company.

-In May 2011, Tenet's board rejected a $7.3 billion takeover bid from Community Health Systems, Inc. The deal would have created the largest hospital company in the U.S. In April 2012, Tenet agreed to pay $42.75 million to resolve allegations that it improperly billed Medicare between 2005 and 2007.
+In May 2011, Tenet's board rejected a $7.3 billion takeover bid from Community Health Systems.
+The deal would have created the largest hospital company in the U.S. In April 2012, Tenet agreed to pay $42.75 million to resolve allegations that it improperly billed Medicare between 2005 and 2007.
 An internal investigation by Tenet revealed Medicare billing irregularities, and the company reported itself to the U.S. government.
 In May 2012, Tenet sold Diagnostic Imaging Services, Inc., its former diagnostic imaging center business in Louisiana.
 In August 2012, Tenet sold its Creighton University Medical Center in Nebraska.
 In 2013, Tenet acquired Vanguard Health Systems, based in Nashville, Tennessee, in a deal worth $4.3 billion.
 Through its acquisition of Vanguard, Tenet acquired 28 hospitals and 39 outpatient centers that served communities in Arizona, California, Illinois, Massachusetts, Michigan and Texas.
 The acquisition created the third-largest for-profit hospital chain in the U.S. in terms of revenue and the third-largest in number of hospitals owned.
 Through the end of 2013, Tenet's stock price increased 816 percent, from $4.60 to $42.12, over the previous five years.